Thank you for signing up for the LearnerShape beta test!

 You can progress through the course content at your own pace.
 Content providers have a wide variety of different approaches and tools to help you do so.

 Currently you can do this only directly with the content provider.
 We will soon introduce the option to see recommendations only of free content.
 Later, we plan to have content partnerships that will allow users to pay directly via the LearnerShape platform.

 Access the course detail pane by clicking the course name on your Calendar, then use the Status drop-down menu to adjust the course status to ‘Complete’.
-The course will remain in your calendar, but if you wish to delete it you can access the course detail pane and click Remove this course (we will soon be adding a separate list of completed courses).
+For now the course will remain in your calendar, but if you wish to delete it you can access the course detail pane and click Remove this course (we will soon be adding a separate list of completed courses).

 The main menu is accessible by clicking on the down arrow at the right side of the top menu bar.

 The beta version of LearnerShape is intended for use on a large screen: a computer or tablet.
 It should work on mobile, but you may find it difficult to use.
 We intend to introduce a smartphone-ready version of LearnerShape by next year.

 You can provide feedback by clicking the Leave feedback button in the navigation pane or in the Contact LearnerShape section of the Learn Together pane.